REQUEST A REP

-The safety and efficacy of MYCAPSSA was studied in1-5:
+The safety and efficacy of MYCAPSSA were studied in 3 clinical trials.1-4

-who previously responded to and tolerated injectable SSA treatment with octreotide or lanreotide.
+329* people living with acromegaly, who responded to and tolerated injectable somatostatin analog (SSA) treatment with octreotide or lanreotide, participated in the trials.

 • Assessed efficacy and safety profiles of MYCAPSSA